microsoftconnect/GameInput/README.md

 *   Added support for querying gamepads of varying capabilities.
 *   Added support for GIP raw device reports in the latest header.
 *   Added VID/PID values for game controllers on Linux-based systems.
-*   Added GameInputInitialize for specifying API version during creation.
+*   Added `GameInputInitialize` for specifying API version during creation.
+*   Added ability to query unmapped inputs for accessing extra axes and buttons.
+*   Added some mapped gamepad buttons for flight sticks and racing wheels.
 *   Removed support for UI navigation; it is still available via old headers.
 *   Fixed VID/PID not being reported correctly for some wireless controllers.
 *   Fixed performance regression for Xbox One controllers on Windows 10.